Meet Jeff and Jan.

 Jan also has years of Excel under her belt, and... years of resentment due to the many issues with using spreadsheets for remediation management.
 Jan loves her job, but she does feel like her toolset is stuck in the past.

 Let's see how they approach the issue of technology adoption.

 Jan has asked herself the same questions about adopting an information management system.
-She's seen other departments take their management to the next level by embracing modern toolsets, and she wonders why hers is one of the only departments still using spreadsheets and ad-hoc systems.
-Refusing to settle for an approach riddled with inefficiencies, Jan finds an SaaS platform designed specifically for remediation and finds out if it's a good fit for her company.
-After a cost-savings assessment, Jan's company begins implementation.
+She's seen other departments take their management to the next level by embracing modern toolsets, and she wonders why the environmental liability management team is one of the only departments still using spreadsheets and ad-hoc systems.
+Refusing to settle for an approach riddled with inefficiencies, Jan finds an SaaS platform designed specifically for remediation and sets out to find if it's a good fit for her company.
+After a cost-savings assessment, Jan's company takes the leap and begins implementation.

 Let's check in on them a year later.

 Jeff and his team still spend a lot of time using spreadsheets and ad-hoc systems.
 Little has changed in terms of portfolio performance.
 A small, pulsing vein appears on his forehead when yet another version control issue takes up his afternoon.
 Last month's failed audit doesn't help his temperament, and he's now being questioned by financial and internal auditors about management controls.
+His invoice and PO approval chains are still moving like molasses.
 To top it off, he's about to get a stern earful from his boss about getting his reports in on time, ones that *don't* have conflicting information.
 Jeff is having a tough time.